ros2/demos/cbg_executor_demo/README.md

 ## Implementation Details

-The algorithms of the Ping node and of the Pong node are factored out into classes [_PingSide_](include/PingSide.hpp) and [_PongSide_](include/PongSide.hpp) - configurable with regard to the real-time profile and the topic prefix.
-Thus, the Ping node contains two instances of the _PingSide_ and the Pong node contains two instances of _PongSide_.
+The algorithms of the Ping node and of the Pong node are factored out into classes [_PingNode_](include/PingNode.hpp) and [_PongNode_](include/PongNode.hpp) - configurable with regard to the real-time profile and the topic prefix.
+Thus, the Ping node contains two instances of the _PingNode_ and the Pong node contains two instances of _PongNode_.
 (And the test bench could be easily extended to more than two ping-pong paths.)

-The PingSide contains a timer for sending the ping messages and a subscription for the corresponding pong messages.
+The PingNode contains a timer for sending the ping messages and a subscription for the corresponding pong messages.
 Also, it records the number of messages being sent and received and measures the roundtrip time.

-The PongSide contains a subscription for the ping messages and a publisher for the corresponding pong messages.
-On receiving a ping message, it calls the `PongSide::burn_cpu_cycles()` functions to simulate a given processing time before replying with a pong.
+The PongNode contains a subscription for the ping messages and a publisher for the corresponding pong messages.
+On receiving a ping message, it calls the `PongNode::burn_cpu_cycles()` functions to simulate a given processing time before replying with a pong.

 The Ping and Pong nodes, the two executors, etc. are composed and configured in the `main(..)` function of [main.cpp](main.cpp).
 This function also starts and ends the experiment for a predefined duration and prints out the throughput and latency statistics.